 That’s exactly what happened at Rutgers University–Camden to Lyla Jno Baptiste.

 The biology major from Willingboro was part of a team that discovered a gene that helps regulate plant growth.
 The group was working together to decipher the genetic basis of cell shapes in plants when it found GIGANTUS1 (or GTS1 for short), a member of a protein family that controls seed germination, growth, and biomass accumulation in plants.

-“It’s amazing to be part of such an exciting discovery,” says Lyla Jno Baptiste, a senior Rutgers–Camden biology major from North Brunswick.
+“It’s amazing to be part of such an exciting discovery,” says Lyla Jno Baptiste, who will graduate from Rutgers–Camden on May 22.
 “Doing research like this can be life changing.
 It proves that research isn’t just some abstract thing.
 It can have real significance.”

-“A discovery like this one demonstrates that research done at Rutgers–Camden, and research done through this summer program, can have worldwide impact,” says Benedetto Piccoli, the Joseph and Loretta Lopez Chair in Mathematics at Rutgers–Camden and Ph.D. program director for Rutgers–Camden’s Center for Computational and Integrative Biology.
+“A discovery like this one demonstrates that research done at Rutgers–Camden can have worldwide impact,” says Benedetto Piccoli, the Joseph and Loretta Lopez Chair in Mathematics at Rutgers–Camden and Ph.D. program director for Rutgers–Camden’s Center for Computational and Integrative Biology.
 “It shows that undergraduate research can have amazing results.”

 For Jno Baptiste, the journey is just beginning.
 She plans to continue her education by pursuing her master’s degree in biology at Rutgers–Camden.

 “I’m very proud to be the first member of my family to graduate college,” she says.
 “I attended a year of community college right after high school, but I dropped out to work full-time.
 I decided to go back to school because I wanted a fulfilling career that would provide me with intellectual growth.”